rob-coaching/js-loop-helper/README.md

 We will likely produce MORE output items than we have input items.
 Then we typically use the WHILE loop.

-But we usually can also ALWAYS use a for i loop (for counting loop) to do the same.

 Other case: We get some input and don't know in advance how many items we have to loop over.

 Example:
-We get a file and need to process all lines in there.
-But we don't know how many lines the file has.
+We get a file and need to process line by line to search something in the file.
+But we don't know how many lines the file has or at which line the thing we look for is written.

-In this case often the WHILE loop is used until we reached the END of the file (=no more lines available => stop)
+In this case often the WHILE loop is used until we find the line we are looking for or until we reached the END of the file (=no more lines available => stop)

 ### Summary